peteroupc/encoding/docs/PeterO.Text.Encodings.md

  * <i>enc</i>: An object implementing a character encoding (gives access to an encoder and a decoder).

  * <i>htmlFallback</i>: If true, when the encoder encounters invalid characters that can't be mapped into bytes, writes the HTML decimal escape for the invalid characters instead.
 If false, writes a question mark byte (0x3f) upon encountering invalid characters.

 <b>Return Value:</b>

+A byte array containing the encoded text string.

+<b>Exceptions:</b>

+ * System.ArgumentNullException:
+The parameter  <i>str</i>
+ or  <i>enc</i>
+ is null.

+<a id="EncodeToBytes_this_string_PeterO_Text_ICharacterEncoding"></a>
+### EncodeToBytes

+    public static byte[] EncodeToBytes(
+        this string str,
+        PeterO.Text.ICharacterEncoding enc);

+Reads Unicode characters from a text string and writes them to a byte array encoded in a given character encoding.
+When reading the string, any unpaired surrogate characters are replaced with the replacement character (U+FFFD), and when writing to the byte array, any characters that can't be encoded are replaced with the byte 0x3f (the question mark character).
+In the.NET implementation, this method is implemented as an extension method to any String object and can be called as follows:  `str.EncodeToBytes(enc)` .
+If the object's class already has a EncodeToBytes method with the same parameters, that method takes precedence over this extension method.

+In the.NET implementation, this method is implemented as an extension method to any object implementing string and can be called as follows:  `str.EncodeToBytes(enc)` .
+If the object's class already has a  `EncodeToBytes`  method with the same parameters, that method takes precedence over this extension method.

+<b>Parameters:</b>

+ * <i>str</i>: A text string to encode to a byte array.

+ * <i>enc</i>: An object implementing a character encoding (gives access to an encoder and a decoder).

+<b>Return Value:</b>